QYQYMBA/ChiyaProject/README.md

 You can download source code from this repository and build it with Qt.
 Qt version 6.1.2 is used.

 ### Using installer
 You can also use [installer](https://github.com/QYQYMBA/ChiyaProject/releases).
 You can use installer to get latest release.
-In future auto updates will be performed using installer.
-Installer is created using Qt Installer Framework.

 ### Download .exe
 You can download latest [release](https://github.com/QYQYMBA/ChiyaProject/releases) here.